-\ 4B215.
-Obligation of Collecting Bank to its Customer; When Certain Credits Become Available for Withdrawal.

-- (a) If a collecting bank that has not yet settled with its customer for an item receives a settlement for an item for which a payor bank makes final payment, the collecting bank is accountable to its customer for the amount of the item. - (b) Subject to (i) applicable law stating a time for availability of funds and (ii) any right of the bank to apply the credit to an obligation of the customer, credit given by a bank for an item in a customer's account becomes available for withdrawal as of right: - (1) if the bank has received a settlement for the item during forward collection, when the item is finally paid and the bank has had a reasonable time to receive return of the item and the item has not been received within that time; - (2) if the bank is both the depositary bank and the payor bank, and the item is finally paid, at the opening of the bank's second banking day following receipt of the item. - (c) Subject to applicable law stating a time for availability of funds and any right of a bank to apply a deposit to an obligation of the depositor, a deposit of money becomes available for withdrawal as of right at the opening of the bank's next banking day after receipt of the deposit.
+Obligation of Collecting Bank to its Customer; When Certain Credits Become Available for Withdrawal. - (a) An item is finally paid by a payor bank when the bank has first done any of the following: - (1) paid the item in cash; - (2) settled for the item without having a right to revoke the settlement under statute, clearing-house rule, or agreement; or - (3) made a provisional settlement for the item and failed to revoke the settlement in the time and manner permitted by statute, clearing-house rule, or agreement. - (b) If provisional settlement for an item does not become final, the item is not finally paid. - (c) If provisional settlement for an item between the presenting and payor banks is made through a clearing house or by debits or credits in an account between them, then to the extent that provisional debits or credits for the item are entered in accounts between the presenting and payor banks or between the presenting and successive prior collecting banks seriatim, they become final upon final payment of the item by the payor bank. - (d) If a collecting bank that has not yet settled with its customer for an item receives a settlement for an item for which is or becomes a payor bank makes final payment, the collecting bank is accountable to its customer for the amount of the item and any provisional credit given for the item in an account with its customer becomes final. - (eb) Subject to (i) applicable law stating a time for availability of funds and (ii) any right of the bank to apply the credit to an obligation of the customer, credit given by a bank for an item in a customer's account becomes available for withdrawal as of right: - (1) if the bank has received a provisional settlement for the item during forward collection, when the settlement becomes finalitem is finally paid and the bank has had a reasonable time to receive return of the item and the item has not been received within that time;

+- (2) if the bank is both the depositary bank and the payor bank, and the item is finally paid, at the opening of the bank's second banking day following receipt of the item. - $(\underline{\underline{f}}\underline{\underline{c}})$ Subject to applicable law stating a time for availability of funds and any right of a bank to apply a deposit to an obligation of the depositor, a deposit of money becomes available for withdrawal as of right at the opening of the bank's next banking day after receipt of the deposit.

 - 1. Former subsection (a) is moved to Part 3 on final payment. - 2.
 Former subsections (b) and (c) are omitted with the removal of the concept of provisional settlement. - 3.
 Subsection (a) is revised to make its use of accountability consistent with the use of that term in new Section 4-301.
-As the Reporter-s Notes to that section explain, accountability is not used to describe the obligation of a bank that already has provided funds, except perhaps in the context of provisional settlement.
+As the Reporter's Notes to that section explain, accountability is not used to describe the obligation of a bank that already has provided funds, except perhaps in the context of provisional settlement.
 Because these revisions remove all references to provisional settlement, accountability seems out of place here, except in the odd case in which the collecting bank did not provide a settlement during forward collection.
 The important right of the customer is the right to have the funds available for withdrawal as of right, which remains unchanged in new Section 4-215(b), subject to the Expedited Funds Availability Act as implemented in subpart B of Regulation CC.